AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >abstract="Select attributes from the Union Schema for the Profile class in Experience Platform.
 This view displays attributes that are present in the Union Schema and belong to the XDM Individual Profile class."
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/profile/union-schemas/union-schema.html" text="Union schema in Experience Platform"

-Next you'll select source fields to map to target fields in Real-Time CDP Collaboration.
+Next you'll select source fields to map to target fields in Collaboration.

 ![The Add audiences workspace with the option to map source fields to target fields.](/help/assets/setup/add-manage-audiences/add-map-fields.png)

 >[!TIP]
 >
 >You can map multiple source fields to the same target field.
-For example, if you have email addresses in two separate fields in Experience Platform, you can map both of those to the **[!UICONTROL Hashed email]** target field as two separate rows.
+For example, if you have email addresses in two separate fields in Experience Platform, you can map each of those to the **[!UICONTROL Hashed email]** target field as two separate rows.

 >[!BEGINSHADEBOX]

-**[!UICONTROL Source fields]** are identity namespaces and attributes from your existing implementation of Real-Time CDP.
-These are how the identities exist in the source you're importing data from.
-Source fields get mapped to the target fields defined in Real-Time CDP Collaboration.
+**[!UICONTROL Source fields]** are identity namespaces and attributes from Experience Platform.
+These are how the identities exist in the platform you're sourcing data from.
+Source fields get mapped to the target fields defined in Collaboration.

-**[!UICONTROL Target fields]** indicate how the identities are referred to in Real-Time CDP Collaboration.
+**[!UICONTROL Target fields]** indicate how the identities are referred to in Collaboration.
 Currently, hashed emails are the only supported match keys.

 Use the **[!UICONTROL Apply transformation]** option when you are importing *non-hashed* fields from your source.
-In this case, Real-Time CDP Collaboration will apply the hashing and transform the fields.
-The hashing almorithm used by Adobe is SHA256.
+In this case, Collaboration will apply the hashing and transform the fields.
+The hashing algorithm used by Adobe is SHA256.

 >[!ENDSHADEBOX]

 Select the empty source field next to the target field.
 The **[!UICONTROL Select source field]** dialog will appear.
-Select between the **[!UICONTROL Identity namespaces]** and **[!UICONTROL Profile attributes]** options to find the desired source field and then select the source field from the list, making use of the search option to find the desired field.
+Select between the **[!UICONTROL Identity namespaces]** and **[!UICONTROL Profile attributes]** options to find the desired source field and then select the field from the list.
+You can also make use of the search option to find the desired field.

 ![The Select source field dialog with the email options displayed.](/help/assets/setup/add-manage-audiences/select-source-field.png)